abe-101/Data-Structures-Algorythms/Boot-Camp/Recursion-and-Backtracking/9-Sedoku.md

 ## Solution

 We use backtracking here.
-We try placing all 9 numbers int the box. we only place a number if it doesn't violate the rules.
+We try placing all 9 numbers int the box.
+We only place a number if it doesn't violate the rules.
 If we reach the end we have found a solution.
 How do we check if it follows the rules?
 We could use the brute force way and go through each row, colom and box.
 A better approach is to maintain an index.
 We keep a boolean matrix that keeps track of numbers in each row, another to keep track for columns and 3x3 boxes.
 **Pseudocode**: